simonusher/windows-terminal-quake/README.md

 # windows-terminal-quake
 ## Disclaimer
 This is my fork of windows-terminal-quake project.
 I created it when I was frustrated with how badly the original one was animated.
 The main changes are:
-- fixed how the path to settings is read (I think this one was already resolved in the original project)
+- fixed how the path to settings is read,
 - made the window animate using stopwatch allowing for higher framerate.
+I think both were already resolved in the original project.

 The fork is **not under active development**.
-I don't have time to contribute to the original project right now, but if anyone would like to incorporate the animation change into it then please message me.

 Original readme below.
 ***